 Step-By-Step Procedure for Processing a Cuban Tourist Card / Cuba Tourist Visa

 1. Fill out the form and gather necessary documents

 2. Pay for the application fees

 3. Mail your application to the Cuban Consulate

 Requirements for a Cuban Tourist Card / Cuba Tourist Visa for British Citizens

 - Completed and signed the application form (you’ll find it here)

 - Full tourist card payment amounting to £39.00 (postal orders or banker’s drafts payable to HAVIN BANK)- Photocopy of the first page of your passport (the one with your photo and information) which is valid for at least 6 months after you arrive in Cuba

 - Prepaid self-addressed envelope (recorded mail or special delivery) for the return of your documents

-- Travel Insurance (according to iVisa, you’ll have to purchase this once you arrive in Cuba if you don’t have one yet)
+- Travel Insurance (you’ll have to purchase this once you arrive in Cuba if you don’t have one yet)